Ecuador travel guide

 Where possible, avoid travelling by road outside major cities after dark.
 If you take public buses, check the reputation of the bus company and make sure it’s insured with a ‘SPPAT’ (formerly SOAT), mandatory traffic accident public insurance.
 There is an online interstate bus booking system.

 When taking yellow registered taxis in the major cities make sure the taxi meter is reset.
-As of May 2015, the minimum charge in Quito is US$1.45 during the day and US$1.75 at night, even if the meter registers less for your journey.
+The minimum charge in Quito is US$1.45 during the day and US$1.75 at night, even if the meter registers less for your journey.
 If you or the hotel called a taxi, agree a price before you get in.

 The national rail company, Tren Ecuador, offers a range of train routes along the Andean and coastal regions in Ecuador.
 Most of the rail system has been repaired.

 The new Quito ‘Mariscal Sucre’ International Airport is in Tababela, at about 37 km towards the north-eastern part of Quito.
 The main connecting roads have now been completed.
 Journey times from the airport to central Quito can vary from 30 to 60 minutes depending on the time of day.